 When Grant arrived in Chattanooga he adopted the plan and placed Smith in charge of taking control of the river at Brown’s Ferry.
 Under the cover of darkness, two brigades under Smith’s command floated past Confederate lookouts on the river and easily established a beachhead at Brown’s Ferry early on the morning of October 27.

 Hooker Moves through Lookout Valley

 Meanwhile, Hooker marched three divisions from Bridgeport, Alabama through Lookout Valley towards Brown’s Ferry from the southwest.
 As Hooker passed through Lookout Valley on October 28, he detached Brigadier General John W. Geary’s division at Wauhatchie Station, a stop on the Nashville & Chattanooga Railroad.

-Rebels Attack at Wauhatchie Station
+Confederates Attack at Wauhatchie Station

-From their position on Lookout Mountain, Bragg and Lieutenant General James Longstreet observed the Union movements on October 27th and 28th.
-Noting that Geary’s isolated division was guarding a large train of supplies, which the Rebels desperately needed, they launched a night attack against Geary on October 29.
+From their position on Lookout Mountain, Bragg, and Lieutenant General James Longstreet observed the Union movements on October 27th and 28th.
+Noting that Geary’s isolated division was guarding a large train of supplies, which the Confederates desperately needed, they launched a night attack against Geary on October 29.
 At around midnight, General Micah Jenkins’s brigade of South Carolinians surprised Geary’s men who quickly formed into a V-shaped battle line and managed to hold their position.